SFB1252/talks/docs/contributing.md

 ---
 layout: default
-title: "Contributing Guidelines"
+title: 'Contributing Guidelines'
 ---

 # Contributing Guidelines

 Guidelines for contributing materials, improvements, and feedback to the Research Data & Methods Workshop Series repository.

 ## How to Contribute